 Zoo celebrates as one of UK’s oldest penguins turns 30

-Rosie, a South American Humboldt penguin, has been at Sewerby Hall and Gardens since 1990 as part of the zoo’s breeding programme.
+Staff at Sewerby Hall and Gardens are marking Rosie the Humboldt penguin’s milestone on Monday.

-One of the oldest penguins in the UK is set to celebrate her 30th birthday at a zoo in East Yorkshire.
+Celebrations are taking place behind closed doors as one of the UK’s oldest penguins turns 30.

-Rosie the Humboldt penguin arrived at Sewerby Hall and Gardens, near Bridlington, in 1990 and has surpassed the life expectancy for her species in the wild by around 10 years.
+Rosie the Humboldt penguin arrived at Sewerby Hall and Gardens near Bridlington in the East Riding of Yorkshire in 1990 and has surpassed the life expectancy for her species in the wild by around 10 years.

-Staff at the zoo said they are “genuinely excited” about Rosie’s milestone birthday on April 20 and will mark the occasion – despite being closed to the public.
+Staff at the zoo said they are “genuinely excited” about Rosie’s milestone on Monday and will mark the occasion despite being closed to the public.

 Rosie was bred in captivity, along with companions Dion, Pingu and Penny.